twbs/bootstrap/site/content/docs/5.1/components/tooltips.md

 {{< partial "callout-info-prefersreducedmotion.md" >}}
 {{< /callout >}}

-Got all that?
-Great, let's see how they work with some examples.
+## Examples

-## Example: Enable tooltips everywhere
+### Enable tooltips

-One way to initialize all tooltips on a page would be to select them by their `data-bs-toggle` attribute:
+As mentioned above, you must initialize tooltips before they can be used.
+One way to initialize all tooltips on a page would be to select them by their `data-bs-toggle` attribute, like so:

 ```js
 var tooltipTriggerList = Array.prototype.slice.call(document.querySelectorAll('[data-bs-toggle="tooltip"]'))